Rylern/InterpolateHeatmapLayer/.github/README.md

   Then all points with values between 4 and 6 will be transparent.

+* `framebufferFactor`: number between 0 and 1.
+In short, if the framebuffer factor is around 0, the computation will be faster but with a lower resolution.
+Take a look at the technical explanation part if you want to know exactly what this parameter is.
+Default value: `0.3`.

-* `valueToColor`: [GLSL](https://www.khronos.org/opengl/wiki/OpenGL_Shading_Language) function (passed as a string) that map a value to the heatmap color.
+* `valueToColor`: [GLSL](https://www.khronos.org/opengl/wiki/OpenGL_Shading_Language) function (passed as a string) that maps a value to the layer color.
 By default, a low value is colored blue, a medium green and a high red.
 This parameter allows you to change this behavior.
 The function must be named `valueToColor` with a `float` parameter (which will take values between 0 and 1), and must return a ` vec3` (with each component between 0 and 1).
 Default value:

   ```glsl
   vec3 valueToColor(float value) {